 Once your new doors are ready, we will contact you to schedule a day that’s convenient for you to refinish your cabinet boxes in your kitchen.
 This is a one day job for most kitchens.
 At the end of the day, after the cabinets have been refinished, we will install your new doors and drawer fronts and you can start enjoying your new kitchen.

-We will remove all the doors and drawer fronts from your cabinets and transport them to our shop where they will be prepped, primed and refinished with a new, sprayed, factory lacquer finish in the color of your choice.
+We will remove all the doors and drawer fronts from your cabinets and transport them to our shop where they will be prepped, primed and refinished with a new, sprayed, factory polyurethane finish in the color of your choice.
 This usually takes 3-4 days.
 After your doors are ready, we will schedule a day to refinish your cabinet boxes in your kitchen.
 For most kitchens it is a one, full day procedure.
 At the end of the day, we will rehang your doors and reinstall all the hardware or install new hardware if necessary.

 Is refinishing right for me?